Rudraprayag: Notable places nearby

-Rudraprayag is named after Lord Shiva, and the temple of lord Rudranath is situated at the confluence of the Alaknanda and Mandakini rivers.
+Rudraprayag is named after Shiva, and the temple of Rudranath is situated at the confluence of the Alaknanda and Mandakini rivers.
 According to mythology Narada Muni worshiped god Shiva here to learn music from him.
-The god then taught him music in his form of Rudra (Lord of Music).
+The god then taught him music in his form of Rudra, the god of music.
 There used to be a rock called Narad Shila, where Narada is said to have sat in meditation.